 “Go paperless”, “go green” or “save trees” are common messages that many organisations use to promote a switch from communication on paper to to electronic transactions and communications.
 The organisation TwoSides monitors this type of messages in order to debunk the myths.

 "These sort of messages give the impression that electronic communication is more environmentally friendly than paper-based communication", writes TwoSides.
-"But it is very difficult to make such statements without considering the full lifetime of those different mediums."

 "The growth of the ICT sector in recent years has been unprecedented and is projected to keep that steady pace," writes the mobile network operators' organisation GSMA Europe, which also states that there are growing concerns about the industry’s environmental footprint.